nguyensjsu/fa19-281-kohara-hi-kohara/README.md

 4. AWS API gateway for client auth
   Clients (e.g: React App) connect to backend services through AWS API gateway.
 A route is created for each of the microservice that client can use to work with.

-5. Event sourcing using AWS SQS for CRQS
+5. Event sourcing using AWS SQS for CQRS
+  Created Read and Write diffrent services, worker thread having integration with sqs queue pulls the message written to write services

 6. CloudFront CDN for images